 Solar Pool heating: $5.00 per estimated therm displaced

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-Financial incentives like these are in place to encourage more Americans to switch to renewable energy.
-Incentives can include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered federally, while others are offered by the state of California or your specific utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+Incentives might include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are offered by the federal government, while others are offered by the state of California or your utility company, county or municipality.
+Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a threshold (normally small) amount of electricity will qualify for SRECs or similar performance-based incentives.
-SRECs and the like are typically provided by your state government.
-You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if you have a solar system that produces more than a specified (usually small) amount of electricity.
+Performance-based incentives are generally handled at the state level.
+You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When someone says "solar incentives," you probably think of federal incentives first.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.

-To find out exactly how much money the ITC could save you, get in touch with your local Upland solar panel installer.
+To know exactly how much the ITC could save you, talk to your local Upland solar panel installer.

 State & Local Solar Incentives

 There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the state and local level.
 Incentives might be provided by the state of California, or by your county or municipality.
 Some incentives might only be available for a limited time, while others are ongoing.